Weijiang-Xiong/OpenSkyTraffic/README.md

 To prepare METR-LA and PEMS-Bay dataset, please refer to this [README.md](preprocess/metr-style/README.md).

+Preparing the SimBarca dataset from trajectory simulation can be very complicated, the workflow of the authors is described at [README.md](preprocess/simbarca/README.md).
-To prepare SimBarca dataset, follow this [README.md](preprocess/simbarca/README.md) For using the SimBarca dataset, one can simply download the processed version from [Zenodo](https://zenodo.org/records/17159241) and skip the preparations.
+For using the SimBarca dataset, users can simply download the processed version from [Zenodo](https://zenodo.org/records/17159241) and skip the preparations.

 The file structure should look like
 ```